chef/chef-web-docs/chef_master/source/dsl_recipe.rst

 -----------------------------------------------------
 .. tag search

-Search indexes allow queries to be made for any type of data that is indexed by the Chef server, including data bags (and data bag items), environments, nodes, and roles.
+Search indexes allow queries to be made for any type of data that is indexed by the Chef Infra Server, including data bags (and data bag items), environments, nodes, and roles.
 A defined query syntax is used to support search patterns like exact, wildcard, range, and fuzzy.
-A search is a full-text query that can be done from several locations, including from within a recipe, by using the ``search`` subcommand in knife, the ``search`` method in the Recipe DSL, the search box in the Chef management console, and by using the ``/search`` or ``/search/INDEX`` endpoints in the Chef server API.
-The search engine is based on Apache Solr and is run from the Chef server.
+A search is a full-text query that can be done from several locations, including from within a recipe, by using the ``search`` subcommand in knife, the ``search`` method in the Recipe DSL, the search box in the Chef management console, and by using the ``/search`` or ``/search/INDEX`` endpoints in the Chef Infra Server API.
+The search engine is based on Apache Solr and is run from the Chef Infra Server.

 .. end_tag

-Use the ``search`` method to perform a search query against the Chef server from within a recipe.
+Use the ``search`` method to perform a search query against the Chef Infra Server from within a recipe.

 The syntax for the ``search`` method is as follows: